TheAlistairRoss/AzureMonitor/DeployLogicAppApiConnectionAndWorkbook/readme.md

 3. A Resource group to deploy the resources to.
 Does not have to be the same as the Key Vault

-#### Pros
-- Requires the secret to be passed to the template deployment at run time
-- Ideal for CI/CD Pipelines which will look the value up and pass the parameter at time of deployment

-#### Con
-- Requires lookup of the secure string prior to deployment.
-- If deploying manually, the user will need access to the secret to paste in.
--

 ## Deploy

 Ensure you have the following parameters: